 - What do I do if one or more of the manufacturers of my components goes out of business?

-There are two main types of solar warranties: performance warranty and product warranty.
-A performance warranty is a guarantee that the total system output will not drop below a specified degradation percentage.
+There are two main types of solar warranties: a performance warranty and a product warranty.
+A performance warranty is a guarantee the total system output will not drop below a specified degradation percentage for a given period of time.
 A product warranty guarantees the solar panel's capability to produce energy, and it’s also known as a lifespan warranty.

-A performance warranty would kick in if the panel’s production dropped below these figures within the specified time frame.
-If this occurred, most warranty providers will repair or replace the problematic panel(s).
+A performance warranty covers you if the panel’s production dropped below these figures within the specified time frame.
+If this occurred, most warranty providers will repair or replace the problematic panels.

 Some manufacturers offer a step warranty, where the amount of production is guaranteed to be above a certain level for a specific period, and then above a lower level for the remainder of that panel’s lifespan.
 For example, it might be 90% for the first 10 years of the panel’s life, and then it “steps down” to 80% for the remaining 15 years.